 Finally, she said that I had done well in the written examination and advised me to cut my hair and present myself like a man next time.
 I came across the same official again during the university examination.
-By that time, I was six months into HRT.
+By that time, I was six months into hormone therapy.
 Luckily, no medical professor asked any irritating questions during this examination.
-[Beyonce had to depend on advice from the author for HRT because she couldn’t find any endocrinologist in Manipur who was knowledgeable about HRT for transgender persons].
+[Beyonce had to depend on advice from the author for hormone therapy because she couldn’t find any endocrinologist in Manipur who was knowledgeable about hormone therapy for transgender persons].

 After passing the university examination, I did a year of internship at RIMS beginning in February 2016.
 During my internship, the patients weren’t able to make out that I was a transgender woman.
 But the moment I spoke, they were able to make out that I was ‘different’.
 Some used to giggle at me and whisper something to each other, which made me feel bad.
 But I continued to do my job – providing them moral support and guidance for following their routine and taking medicines on time.
 Ultimately, I did get appreciation and love from the patients.

 In early June 2017, I applied online to the Delhi Medical Council (DMC) to find a job in Delhi.
 There I found no column for gender or sex in the documents required.
 The mark sheets for the school final and higher secondary examinations and the MBBS degree certificate were the only documents required.
 I was approved but since getting a Permanent Registration Certificate (PRC) would take a long time, the DMC provided me an acknowledgement certificate.